ndtp/android-testify/RECIPES.md

 ### API 23 or lower

 On lower API levels, a test harness activity is not required.
-You are not required to implement `TestifyLocaleOverride`, but doing so is not harmful.
+You are not required to implement `TestifyResourcesOverride`, but doing so is not harmful.

 To test with a provided locale, invoke the `setLocale` method on `ScreenshotRule`